AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.org^$csp=script-src 'self' 'unsafe-eval' http: https:` — disables inline scripts on all the pages matching the rule pattern.
 * `@@||example.org^$document` or `@@||example.org^$urlblock` — disables all the `$csp` rules on all the pages matching the rule pattern.

+> **Compatibility with different versions of AdGuard.** This type of rules is not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="cookie-modifier"></a>
 #### **`cookie`**